-In the recent years large DC projects have been designed and/or built and several interesting comments should be made when it comes to insulators.
+In the recent years, large DC projects have been designed and/or built and several interesting comments should be made when it comes to insulators.
 Except for China, polymer DC applications remain marginal compared to traditional porcelain and toughened glass insulators.
-Material performance is still under evaluation for designing a long awaited standard for DC composite overhead line insulators.
+Material performance is still under evaluation for designing a long awaited standard for DC composite overhead line insulators, and some field observations raise questions when it comes to DC polymer insulators versus ageing and service conditions.